-Moreover, holders of an aggregate of 32,892,905 shares of our common stock have rights, subject to certain conditions such as the 180-day lock-up arrangement described above, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, holders of an aggregate of 19,928,405 shares of our common stock have rights, subject to certain conditions to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by our affiliates as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.